shellyln/tynder/README.md

     b: 3,
 }, getType(mySchema, 'A')); // null

 const ctx3 = {               // To receive the error messages, define the context as a variable.
     checkAll: true,          // (optional) Set to true to continue validation after the first error.
+    noAdditionalProps: true, // (optional) Do not allow implicit additional properties.
     schema: mySchema,        // (optional) Pass "schema" to check for recursive types.
 };
 const validated3 = validate({
     aa: 'x',